rbisdorff/Digraph3/docSphinx/pearls.rst

     determinateness (%) : 50.00
      - most credible action(s) = { }

-With such king of divisive voting profile, there may not always exist an obvious winner.
+With such kind of divisive voting profile, there may not always exist an obvious winner.
 In :numref:`UncertainWinner` below, we see, for instance, that the *simple majority* winnner is *a2* (Line 2), whereas the *instant-run-off* winner is *a6* (Line 4).

 .. code-block:: pycon